gaterunner341/YaraRules/README.md

 A collection my Yara rules.

-When available, each YARA file (.yar) will be accompained by a sample file which woulld be detected with that definition.
+When available, each YARA file (.yar) will be accompained by a sample file which would be detected with that definition.